-Book reports are written to explain the content of a book.
+Book reports templates provide a framework to explain the content of a book.
 Whether reporting on a fiction or nonfiction book, comprehension skills and strategies are used independently.
 When reporting on a book that is fiction, you will want students to include a plot map, character analysis, connections, and a brief book review.

 Fiction Book Reports Templates

 A plot map is a graphic organizer that is shaped like a pyramid.
 A plot map includes the characters, setting, events, climax, and resolution in the story.
 This is a great way to check the student’s understanding of these story elements.

 Character analysis is when you describe a character using their actions, thoughts, and feelings from the story.
 It is important for the readers to understand the main character in the story and to find evidence to describe the character.

 Applying Reading Strategies

 Making connections is when you can relate the book to another book that you’ve read, a movie, or being able to relate to a character in the story.
 Making connections is a reading strategy that allows students to connect with similar experiences and thoughts.
 Student engagement improves when they use their prior knowledge and experiences to connect with their text.
 There are three types of connections students make.
 They are text to text, text to self, and text to world.

 Book reviews allow students to evaluate the text.
 Students critique how well the book is written as well as how enjoyable the book is to read.
 Students consider how the story kept them interested, how they were able to visualize, as well as how they feel at the end of the story.

 Nonfiction Book Reports Templates

-Book reports can also be written for nonfiction books.
+Book reports templates can also be written for nonfiction books.
 Nonfiction book reports should include a summary, how text features were used, connections, and a brief book review.

 Students take notes on the main idea and find three pieces of evidence to support the main idea.
 Then, students use their notes to write a short summary about what they read.